Join us for upcoming learning opportunities with Ms. Jen. Then, help lead the change as we build trauma-sensitive schools.

 With Ms. Jen, your team will know they are learning from someone who has been in their shoes – someone who successfully navigates the realities of responding to the many and varied needs of learners in today’s schools.
 And, someone who knows firsthand how stressful this work can be for educators themselves.

 By working together, we can build trauma-sensitive schools, help all students learn at high levels, and promote resilience.
 In doing so, we will cultivate hope for all kids, entire communities, and one another as professionals.

 Seats for Ms. Jen’s summer 2019 trainings in Cedar Falls, Iowa are available here.
 Register soon as seats are limited.

 Specific learnings for the Level I and Level II trainings are described in Ms. Jen’s Summer 2019 Trainings.

 Interested in scheduling Ms. Jen for a presentation or training?
 Check out the information in the document called Schedule Ms. Jen Near You.

 Level I (“Exploring What Works and Why”) and Level II (“Creating a Plan for Change”) are trauma-sensitive trainings that can be offered at your site.
 Each training is explained in the document linked above.

-Shorter keynote presentations and conference break-outs are available as well, including 1) a focus on the trauma-sensitive paradigm shifts that help educators help all kids, 2) an introduction to the effects of childhood trauma on students at school and what educators can begin to do to help, 3) trauma-sensitive discipline practices, and 4) meeting the needs of severely traumatized youth.
+Shorter keynote presentations and conference break-outs are available as well, including 1) a focus on the trauma-sensitive paradigm shifts that help educators help all kids, 2) an introduction to the effects of childhood trauma on students at school and what educators can begin to do to help, 3) trauma-sensitive discipline practices, and 4) using the river of feelings to help all students get regulated, and 5) meeting the needs of severely traumatized youth.

 Consultation and coaching can also be arranged upon request.